 \paragraph{Media Framing Effects in Communication Studies} Communication researchers have attempted to bridge this gap by analyzing reader comments on online news articles, albeit with mixed results.
 Several studies have found evidence of frame retention. \citet{kleut_framing_2021} analyzed online coverage of Serbian protests and showed that comments were influenced by the article's frames. \citet{dargay2016} examined terrorism coverage in The New York Times, finding that commentators engaged with dominant frames of the articles, although they also introduced new frames.

-Other studies have found no evidence of retention. \citet{holton_commenting_2014} analyzed online health coverage across major outlets and found no evidence of frame retention in comment threads, noting a disconnect between thematic news frames and predominantly episodic comment frames. \citet{muniz_shaping_2015} examined coverage of an oil company expropriation in Spanish online outlets and found that media frames did not produce corresponding effects in reader comments.
+Other studies have found no evidence of retention. \citet{holton_commenting_2014} analyzed online health coverage across major outlets and found no evidence of frame retention in comment threads. \citet{muniz_shaping_2015} examined coverage of an oil company expropriation in Spanish online outlets and found that media frames did not produce corresponding effects in reader comments.
 Similarly, \citet{zhou_parsing_2007} found no framing effects in news about Chinese sociopolitical incidents.
 Finally, in climate change coverage, \citet{koteyko_climate_2013} found minimal retention of frames in reader comments on online articles from UK outlets, while \citet{hubner2023news} showed that retweets sharing climate news rarely replicated the original frames.

 There are several explanations for these inconsistencies, including small data sets, focus on a single topic, and the different adopted framing conceptualizations.
 In this study, we increase the data set size, keep the framing conceptualization fixed but apply it across eleven topics, in order to disentangle some of these confounds.